nlukjanov/SEI-45-Project-4-Django-React-DietLogue/features.md

 - remove console.logs
 - replace moment js with something lighter or built myself
 - refactor new and edit component to separate form
+- style table rows to show as link